-Stuck at an exclusive ski resort with her family, Julia runs into the gorgeous and enticing Scar Wagner who promises to unwind on the boring trip.
-And when fate forces the couple too close for Julia’s comfort, she can’t help but wonder whether it’s time to give relationships another try.
+Stuck at an exclusive ski resort with her family, Julia runs into the same boy who back in high school made her knees wobbly and smile bright.
+Except the gorgeous and enticing Scar Wagner isn’t in high school anymore.
+When he promises to help Julia unwind on the boring trip fate forces the couple too close for Julia’s comfort and she can’t help but wonder whether it’s time to give relationships another try.

 After all, when things go wrong, they turn out right.

-Note: When Things go Wrong is a short prequel to Cheaters Anonymous with a HFN ending intended for mature audience only
+Note: When Things go Wrong is a short prequel to Cheaters Anonymous with a HFN ending intended for mature audience.

 ★★★★★ “I'm so glad my wife read this book.
 I love when Amazon asks my opinion about her romance novels since my email is linked to the kindle account.
 I didn't read it, but I'd guess there was a lot of talking between steamy love scenes.
 Maybe the guy was a billionaire, or better yet, a bad boy billionaire.
 This prequel was probably pretty good at filling in the gaps, at least her gaps anyway.
 So to anybody considering having their wives read this book, I'd suggest going for it, or at least not knowing or tracking what she's reading.” ~ The Mascot Army, Reviewer